dqanshi/googlehangoutsbot/README.md

 ### Running for the first time:
 1. `python3 --version` should be over Python 3.5
 2. `pip3 --version` should be greater than  9.0
+3. `virtualenv hangoutsbot-venv` to create a virtual environment
-3. `pip3 install -r requirements.txt` in order to install all dependencies
+4. `pip3 install -r requirements.txt` in order to install all dependencies
-4. `python3 hangupsbot/hangupsbot.py` and see if it works
+5. `python3 hangupsbot/hangupsbot.py` and see if it works

 # Introduction